divinrkz/swaggiffy/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

--   In GitHub, send a pull request to `swaggify:main`.
+-   In GitHub, send a pull request to `swaggiffy:main`.
 -   If we suggest changes then:

     -   Make the required updates.
-    -   Re-run the Swaggify test suites to ensure tests are still passing.
+    -   Re-run the Swaggiffy test suites to ensure tests are still passing.
     -   Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

         ```shell